Triple-A-Studios/TripleA-SceneManager/README.md

 ## Issues

-No known issues as of 30 Sep 2024.
+No known issues as of 03 Oct 2024.

 ___

 ## Future updates

-Upcoming updates (as of 30 Sep 2024):
+Upcoming updates (as of 03 Oct 2024):
-- Support for use of Addressables.
+- Add a package for normal scene loading(no additive multi scene loading support).
+- Make higher versions compatible with latest versions of Addressable packages.

 ___